hilton-au/landing-page/README.md

 # landing-page
-The Odin Project landing page
+This is for the landing page project for The Odin Project